 - Please return all equipment to its proper location after use.

-- Patrons are required to clean equipment before and immediately after use.
+- Patrons are required to clean the equipment before and immediately after use.
 Antibacterial cleaning wipes or disinfectant spray are provided to clean/disinfect equipment.

 - Proper workout attire should be worn.
 View more details.